David B. Wilkins: Personal life

-Wilkins and his wife Anne Marie live in Cambridge, Massachusetts with their son.
+Wilkins and his wife, Anne Marie, live in Cambridge, Massachusetts, with their son.
 Anne Marie Wilkins is an entertainment executive who has managed the career of entertainer Harry Connick Jr. since he was 18 years old.
 She is also Director and Senior Advisor at Marsalis Music, a company she co-founded with Branford Marsalis in 2001.
-She is a member of the Board of Trustees of the Berklee College of Music and holds a law degree from Harvard Law School.
+She is a member of the Board of Trustees of the Berklee College of Music and holds a Juris Doctor degree from Harvard Law School.
 In 2015 President Barack Obama appointed Anne Marie Wilkins as a General Trustee of the John F. Kennedy Center for the Performing Arts.

 David Wilkins instructed former First Lady Michelle Obama and is friends with former U.S. president Barack Obama.
 His father, Julian Wilkins, was the first Black partner at a major law firm in Chicago.
 He is the grandson of J. Ernest Wilkins Sr. and the nephew of J Ernest Wilkins Jr. His brother, Timothy A. Wilkins, is a partner with Freshfields Bruckhaus Deringer.